mdeaves/robug-blog/content/posts/steering-concept.md

 <iframe src="https://www.youtube.com/embed/X1Kj9zFLtOA" style="position:absolute;top:0;left:0;width:100%;height:100%;border:0;" allowfullscreen></iframe>
 </div>

+I was impressed by how structural sound the vehicle feels, and by how tight it's turning radius is.
 However, this model is still lacking in one important way: suspension.
 That'll be the topic of the next update.